 Occasionally, after refrigeration, some cloudiness may occur.
 This is not unusual for proteins like Tev-Tropin.
 Allow the product to warm to room temperature.
 If cloudiness persists or particulate matter is noted, the contents MUST NOT be used.

-Tev-Tropin 5 mg can be administered using a standard sterile disposable syringe or a Tjet Needle-Free injection device.
-However, Tev-Tropin 10 mg can only be administered using a standard sterile disposable syringe.
+Tev-Tropin 5 mg and 10 mg can be administered using a standard sterile disposable syringe or a Tjet Needle-Free injection device.
 For proper use, please refer to the User's Manual provided with the administration device.

 Stability And Storage